9.6 How fast is the vertical wind and which way does it blow?

 Note that this equation just gives the derivative of the vertical velocity, not the vertical velocity itself.
 So to find the vertical velocity, we must integrate both sides of the equation over height, z.

-Integrate this equation from the surface (z=0) to some height z:
+Integrate this equation from the surface (z = 0) to some height z:

-So, typically, for surface divergence:
+So, for typical large-scale surface divergence:

 At (see figure below).

 Divergence (left) and vertical wind (right).
-For convergence aloft (negative divergence), the vertical wind is negative with a maximum value near 5000m and remains negative as it decreases toward zero at the surface, where there is divergence (positive divergence) near the surface.
+For convergence aloft (negative divergence), the vertical wind is negative with a maximum value near 5000 m and remains negative as it decreases toward zero at the surface, where there is divergence (positive divergence) near the surface.

 Credit: W. Brune

 Quiz 9-2: Connecting the dots with vertical motion.